Terra-Modern/Terra-Modern.github.io/posts/set-up-a-website-with-nikola-and-github-pages.md

 # Yak Shaving! {{% emoji water_buffalo %}} &#129682

 *<abbr title="Nota bene: 'Note well'">N.B.</abbr> This post assumes some very basic knowledge of the command line.
-If you need help, you can always [try it the hard way](https://learnpythonthehardway.org/python3/appendixa.html){:target="_blank"}.
+If you need help, you can always [learn it the hard way](https://learnpythonthehardway.org/python3/appendixa.html){:target="_blank"}.
 Regardless, you'll want to do everything within the Anaconda prompt once you have it installed.*

 ### Step 1.
 Install Python 3.x